DanielMichael82/walk_locally-MS2/README.md

 2. As a returning user, I want to be able to know my way around the site.

-3. As a returning user,
+3. As a returning user, I also want to locate their social media links to help with the choice of walk I take.

-4. As a returning user,

 #### Frequent User Goals

-1. As a Frequent User, I want to see more walking routes added.
+1. As a Frequent User, I want to add/suggest walking routes of my own.

-2. As a Frequent User, I want to feel like I am apart of a community.
+2. As a Frequent User, I want the site to work perfectly on my mobile phone as I would use it if I was out walking.

-3. As a Frequent User,

 ## Design